zilishen/documentation/content/nms/adm/about/rbac-overview.md

 ## Best Practices

 **Getting-Started**.

-* Every feature needs values set for each object contained in the feature.
-So all permissions should explicitly contain values set for each object.
+- Every feature need values set for each object contained in the feature.
+So, all permissions should explicitly contain values set for each object.

 -  If a feature references a different object (for example, APP-MANAGEMENT references environments), the permissions for any object referenced should also be granted in the corresponding feature.
 So, if a role is granted access to env1 as an environment within the APP-MANAGEMENT feature, then that role should also be granted access to env1 as an environment within the ENVIRONMENT-MANAGEMENT feature.